How Sitting Is Killing You, And How To Save Yourself [INFOGRAPHIC]

 3. Hitting the gym is not enough

 A report published in the American Heart Association’s journal Circulation found that no amount of exercise can counteract the negative effects of sitting all day.
 That means that you can spend three hours at the gym each night, but if you’ve been sitting motionless for an eight-hour workday the damage is done.
-The key is to take frequent breaks from sitting throughout the day–and also go to the gym!
+The key is to take frequent breaks from sitting throughout the day–and also go to the gym (and supplement properly)!

 THE EFFECTS OF SITTING